hashicorp/vault/website/source/docs/auth/aws.html.md

         the `ec2` auth method or using the `iam` auth method with inferencing, then these credentials need access to `ec2:DescribeInstances`.
 If additionally a `bound_iam_role` is specified, then these credentials also need access to `iam:GetInstanceProfile`.
-If, however, an alterate sts configuration is set for the target account, then the credentials must be permissioned to call `sts:AssumeRole` on the configured role, and that role must have the permissions described here.
+If, however, an alternate sts configuration is set for the target account, then the credentials must be permissioned to call `sts:AssumeRole` on the configured role, and that role must have the permissions described here.